 Are you prepared for the LSAT?
 Try these sample LSAT test questions to determine where to focus your study efforts.
 Answers are provided at the end of all the questions.
+For more comprehensive preparation, check out Peterson's full-length practice tests.

 If you're also ready to explore potential law programs, check out these searches for law schools to help you find the program that's right for you: